-- Depending on the context, different ways to translate "glory" could include "splendor" or "brightness" or "majesty" or "awesome greatness" or "extreme value." - The term "glorious" could be translated as "full of glory" or "extremely valuable" or "brightly shining" or "awesomely majestic." - The expression "give glory to God" could be translated as "honor God's greatness" or "praise God because of his splendor" or "tell others how great God is." - The expression "glory in" could also be translated as "praise" or "take pride in" or "boast about" or "take pleasure in."
+- Depending on the context, different ways to translate "glory" could include "splendor" or "majesty" or "awesome greatness" or "extreme value." - The term "glorious" could be translated as "full of glory" or "extremely valuable" or "brightly shining" or "awesomely majestic." - The expression "give glory to God" could be translated as "honor God's greatness" or "praise God because of his splendor" or "tell others how great God is." - The expression "glory in" could also be translated as "praise" or "take pride in" or "boast about" or "take pleasure in." - "Glorify" could also be translated as "give glory to" or "bring glory to" or "cause to appear great." - The phrase "glorify God" could also be translated as "praise God" or "talk about God's greatness" or "show how great God is" or "honor God (by obeying him)." - The term "be glorified" could also be translated as, "be shown to be very great" or "be praised" or "be exalted."

-(See also: glorify)
+(See also: honor, majesty, exalt, obey, praise)